javaee/glassfish/COMMUNITY-CONTRIBUTION.md

 **Test GlassFish**

 There are several different tests that are currently available in GlassFish.
-QuickLook tests run in a short time and cover a broad set of features in the app server.
+QuickLook tests run in a short time and cover a broad set of features in the application server.
 Developer tests are also available for the different modules.
 Each module has more information about running those tests.

 **Contribute Code**

 Contributing to project GlassFish can be done in various ways: bug fixes, enhancements, new features, or even whole modules.
-If you want to raise a Pull Request with your changes, please refer [GlassFish Fork Pull Request Based Workflow on GitHub](glassfish-pullrequest.md)
+If you want to raise a Pull Request with your changes, please refer to [GlassFish Fork Pull Request Based Workflow on GitHub](glassfish-pullrequest.md)

 #### Contribute Samples